Bring the outdoors in when you decorate with succulents. Succulents look beautiful and grow indoors in any bright light.

 Water only when the plants and soil look dry.
 If your terrarium doesn’t have a top, water when needed.
 Note: if you use succulents, remember that they come from hot, arid climates, so don’t overwater.

-Terrariums can hang or be placed by a window or console, side or coffee table, so long as the terrarium sits away from direct light since the sun will burn the plants through the glass.
+Terrariums can hang up or be placed by a window on a console, side table or coffee table; be sure the terrarium sits away from direct light since the sun will burn the plants through the glass.

 how to make a terrarium with succulents